hhpamu/hhpamu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mechanical Engineering, University of Illinois at Urbana-Champaign, 2022 (expected)
+* B.S. in Mechanical Engineering, University of Illinois at Urbana-Champaign, 2022

 Work experience